Aerial view of flooding in downtown Montpelier, Vermont, July 2023

 Technical Appendix

 This analysis evaluates whether flood mitigation funding in Vermont aligns with underlying need.
 “Need” is treated as a normative construct (what funding should target), while observed funding patterns reflect real‑world allocation dynamics.
-Models are used as validation tools, not as ends in themselves.

 Data Sources